What does the colour of the car warning symbol mean?

 2. Oil pressure light

 Shaped like an old-fashioned oil can, this symbol will light up if your oil pressure is too low.
 This may be because there isn’t enough oil in your car’s system or the oil pump may be faulty.
-We recommend that if this symbol is lit up, that you stop driving, let your engine cool down and check your oil level.
+It’s recommended that if this symbol is lit up, that you stop driving as soon as possible, let your engine cool down and check your oil level.

 3. Check engine light

-The check engine light looks like a car engine, and indicates that there’s something wrong with your engine.
+The check engine light is fairly self-explanatory as it appears in the shape of a car engine, and indicates that there’s something wrong with yours.
 This could be something minor, like a loose petrol cap, or it could signal a more serious issue with your engine.
-If this light turns on, get your engine checked out as soon as possible.
+If this light turns on, get your engine checked out by roadside assistance or a mechanic as soon as possible.

 4. ABS light